Post Retirement Modification of Alimony Settlements in Passaic County NJ

 Alimony Attorneys Providing Counsel to clients across New Jersey and Passaic County, including Wayne, Clifton, Little Falls, West Milford, and Woodland Park

-In New Jersey, there are several different types of alimony and in certain cases, more than one type of alimony may be necessary.
+In New Jersey, there are several different types of alimony, and in certain cases, more than one type of alimony may be necessary.
 In Glass v Glass, 366 N.J.
 Super.
 357 marriage was described as an “adaptive economic and social partnership.”
-So today, it is possible for one alimony to begin as the other is terminated, and for two different types of alimony to be combined for a specific period of time.
-As a payor gets closer to retirement they will often seek an alimony modification to their original alimony settlement.
+Today, it is possible for one alimony to begin as the other is terminated and for two different types of alimony to be combined for a specific period of time.
+As a payor gets closer to retirement, they will often seek an alimony modification to their original alimony settlement.
 A change in circumstances such as retirement generally warrants re-evaluating the previous alimony and spousal support agreement.
-This may be problematic as the payor is still legally obligated to make their regular payments until the outcome the petition is determined.
+This may be problematic as the payor is still legally obligated to make their regular payments until the petition’s outcome is determined.

 Why Modifying an Alimony and Spousal Support Order in Clifton, NJ, can seem like a Second Divorce.

-New Jersey law says the main purpose of alimony is to allow a spouse who was financially dependent to share in the total assets that were accumulated during the marriage.
+New Jersey law says alimony’s main purpose is to allow a spouse who was financially dependent on sharing in the total assets that were accumulated during the marriage.
 Petitions to reduce alimony can be as difficult and as emotionally charged as the divorce itself.
 For many, it may be seen as Part II of the original divorce filing.

 You owe it to yourself to speak with a skilled and experienced alimony modification attorney to understand your rights and likelihood of success on a motion to modify or terminate your alimony obligation.